ldtteam/MinecoloniesWiki/source/systems/worker.md

 ## Tool/Sword Levels

-There is also a system in place for the type of tools/swords the workers can use.
-This depends on the level of a worker's work hut.
+The of tools/swords the workers can use depends on the level of a worker's work hut.

 | Work Hut Level | Max (Vanilla) Tool/Sword Level                                                                                           | Max (Tinker's Construct) Tool/Sword Level |
 | -------------- | ------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------- |